Ensembl/ensembl-hive/docs/advanced_usage/mpi.rst

 Here is an excerpt of Ensembl Compara's
 `ExaML <https://github.com/Ensembl/ensembl-compara/blob/HEAD/modules/Bio/EnsEMBL/Compara/RunnableDB/ProteinTrees/ExaML.pm>`__
 MPI module.
-Note that LSF needs the MPI command to be run through mpirun.
+Note that LSF needs the MPI command to be run through *mpirun*.
 You can also run several single-threaded commands in the same runnable.

 ::